IFB-ElixirFr/ReproHackathon/docs/index-en.md

 * RNA-Seq patient data analysis in the context of uveal melanoma ;
 * Phylogenetics data analysis and simulation.

-Due to logistic constraints, the _number of participants is limited to 20_.
-When registering to the ReproHackathon event, you engage yourself to contribute as a developer.
-A feedback day will be later on organized.
+Due to logistic constraints, **the number of participants is limited to 20**.
+When registering to the ReproHackathon event, you engage yourself to participate and contribute as a developer.
+A feedback event will be later on organized.